Superman

 Since 1939, Superman has been featured in both Action Comics and his own Superman comic.
 He exists within the DC Universe, where he interacts with other heroes including fellow Justice League members like Wonder Woman and Batman, and appears in various titles based on the team.
-Different versions of the character exist in alternative universes; the Superman from the Golden Age of comic books has been labeled as the Earth-Two version while the version appearing in Silver Age and Bronze Age comics is labeled the Earth One Superman.
-His persona has also inspired legacy characters such as Supergirl, Superboy and Krypto the Superdog.
+Different versions of the character exist in alternative universes; the Superman from the Golden Age of comic books was later labeled as the Earth-Two version while the version appearing in Silver Age and Bronze Age comics has been labeled the Earth-One Superman.
+His persona has also inspired the creation of characters such as Supergirl, Superboy and Krypto the Superdog.

 Superman has been adapted outside of comics.
 The radio series The Adventures of Superman ran from 1940 to 1951 and would feature Bud Collyer as the voice of Superman.
 Collyer would also voice the character in a series of animated shorts produced by Fleischer/Famous Studios and released between 1941 and 1943.
 Superman also appeared in film serials in 1948 and 1950, played by Kirk Alyn.
 Christopher Reeve would portray Superman in the 1978 film and its sequels, and define the character in cinema for generations.
-Superman would continue to appear in feature films, including a series starring Henry Cavill and a 2025 film starring David Corenswet.
-The character has also appeared in numerous television series, including Adventures of Superman, played by George Reeves, and Superman: The Animated Series, voiced by Tim Daly.
+Superman would continue to appear in feature films, including a series (2013–2022), starring Henry Cavill and a series (2025–present) starring David Corenswet.
+The character has also appeared in numerous television series, including Adventures of Superman (1952–1958), played by George Reeves, Superman: The Animated Series (1996–2000), voiced by Tim Daly and My Adventures with Superman (2023–present), voiced by Jack Quaid.